-Good lord, mainstream media has done a number on us, haven't they? 🙄 News and media only show us the worst of what goes on in the world.
+Good lord, mainstream media has done a number on us, haven't they?
+The ding-dang news and media only show us the worst of what goes on in the world.

 How Can It Be Safe 'OUT THERE', Camping All Alone?

-But it's 'out West'... so most east coaasters may not know what to expect.
+But it's 'out West'... so most east coasters may not know what to expect.
 I didn't at first, being a Floridian, but I do now.

 - Will I have enough food to last me a couple of weeks?

 - If I leave my rig unattended will it still be there when I come back?

 - Will my pets be safe if I leave them?